-A straightforward approach to MI verification is to combine existing verification and MIL methods as building blocks, e.g., by creating a bag-level representation for the target bag using a state-of-the-art (SOTA) MI pooling method, and then treating this bag-level representation together with the query instance as the two inputs to a Siamese network for verification.
-Suitable SOTA MI pooling methods include approaches based on gated attention (``gated-attention-based MIL'' \cite{gabmil18}), the transformer decoder (``Pooling by Multi-head Attention'' \cite{pma19}), and the transformer encoder (e.g., ``TransMIL'' \cite{transmil21}).
-Alternatively, one may apply non-attention-based methods such as MI-Net \cite{minet18} and bi-direction LSTM (Bi-LSTM) \cite{mil-lstm20}.
-However, we show that MI verification based on this straightforward approach, regardless of which of the above MIL algorithms is applied, yields unsatisfactory classification performance.
-More specifically, a simplistic ``baseline" model is shown to outperform the resulting instantiations---henceforth referred to as ``benchmarks''---of the straightforward approach to MI verification.
+A naive approach to MIV is to combine existing verification and MIL methods as building blocks, for example, by creating a bag-level representation for the target bag using a state-of-the-art (SOTA) MI pooling method, and then treating this bag-level representation together with the query instance as the two inputs to a Siamese network for verification.
+Suitable SOTA MI pooling methods include approaches based on gated attention (``Gated-Attention-Based MIL'' \cite{gabmil18}), the transformer decoder (``Pooling by Multi-head Attention'' \cite{pma19}), and the transformer encoder (e.g.,~\cite{transmil21}).
+Alternatively, non-attention-based methods such as MI-Net (\cite{minet18}) and bi-directional LSTM (Bi-LSTM \cite{mil-lstm20}) can be applied.
+However, we show that solutions based on this straightforward approach, regardless of which of the above MIL algorithms is applied, yield unsatisfactory classification performance.
+More specifically, a simplistic ``baseline'' model is shown to outperform the resulting instantiations---henceforth referred to as ``benchmarks''---of the naive approach to MIV.